charroux/CloudInfrastructure/README.md

 ## Kubernetes

-Given a set of Docker containers, how to manage those containers has a whole.
+Given a set of Docker containers, how to manage those containers as a whole.
 Kubernetes allows to deploy a set of containers in a clusters of nodes (composed of virtual or real machines).

 https://github.com/charroux/kubernetes
 https://github.com/charroux/kubernetes-volume